domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 ### reduce

 `reduce` is required, and the value is either of `min` or `max`.
-The name `reduce` comes from the fact that we preform a reduce operation to aggregate the results of cost expressions of applocable transitions.
+The name `reduce` comes from the fact that we preform a reduce operation to aggregate the results of cost expressions of applicable transitions.
-`min`/`max` means that the problem is minimization/maximizatoin.
+`min`/`max` means that the problem is minimization/maximization.

 #### Example